 In this Before & After, my client needed help with her 3-year-old’s bedroom.
 He has over 40 t-shirts, 50 stuffed animals, and 200 books.
 This is very common in the households I’ve been in with young children.
 And parents are overwhelmed by the clutter, the amount of laundry, and the time and energy to clean up.

 According to Marie Kondo, children as young as three can start to tidy.
 It’s important to develop these habits and learn about responsibilities as these life skills help to build confidence, and teach them to be a contributing member of the family.
-Our job as parents is to show them how to take care of the belongings they love, and offer support and encouragement as they try to do it themselves.
+Our job as parents is to show them how to take care of the belongings they love and offer support and encouragement as they try to do it themselves.

 During this initial session, the mom and I worked one-on-one to discard the items that she felt confident no longer sparked joy for her son.
 We separated the toys and books they borrowed from the neighbor and library to be returned.
 We also moved the ones that are no longer age appropriate to another room for his new baby brother.

 Using the KonMari method, we started with the clothes category.
 Children grow so fast, it’s important to pull out any that are too small or worn out.
 In general, owning 14-16 tops, 8-10 bottoms, 3-4 coats or jackets, 3-4 pairs of shoes, will get you through two seasons (spring and summer wardrobe, fall and winter wardrobe).
-I do encourage you to keep all seasons of clothing in one place because you may need to travel somewhere with very different weather, and you can mix and match to create new outfits.
+I do encourage you to keep all seasons of clothing in one place because you may need to travel somewhere that has very different weather, and you can mix and match to create new outfits.
 When the clothes start to get snug, then make new purchases, and prefereably involving your child in the choice making process.
 Try to resist buying larger sized items when you see a good sale.
 We often store those away and they get forgotten.
 By the time we take them out, either they are too small, or doesn’t match the interest or animated character your child is into.
 Unless you have multiple children and want to keep them as hand-me-downs, you really don’t need more clothes than what’s listed above for a child.
-Children generally like to wear their favorite clothes over and over, and the less clothes to choose from means they can get ready faster, and you’ll have less laundry to do.
+Children generally like to wear their favorite clothes over and over, and the fewer clothes to choose from means they can get ready faster, and you’ll have less laundry to do.
 (Some people have known to delay having to put away clean clothes by tossing them back in the hamper to make them “go away”.)

 So let’s take a look at this before and after.
 You may be surprised that the room is actually quite neat. but my client knew there were some items that her son doesn’t use and needed to be removed.